 - Credit Utilization: The amount of debt you owe to creditors and lenders makes up 30% of your credit score.

-As you can see, the amount of debt you carry — or credit utilization — is the second most important component of your credit report.
-This ratio calculates the amount of money you’ve borrowed through both loans and credit cards and compares it to your actual credit limits.
-From there, credit utilization can be broken down even further.
+As you can see, the amount of debt you carry, or credit utilization, is the second most important component of the FICO credit scoring model.
+It’s the amount of money you’ve borrowed through both loans and credit cards and compares it to your actual credit limits.

-All of these items combine to contribute nearly one-third of your credit score.
-So if you want to improve your credit score, you’re going to have to pay attention to your credit utilization.
+All of these items combine to contribute nearly one-third of your FICO score.
+So if you want to improve your credit scores, you’re going to want a low credit utilization ratio.

-This is referred to as your credit utilization ratio (also referred to as balance-to-limit ratio or debt-to-credit ratio.)
-It’s a very simple calculation to figure it out.
+This is referred to as your credit utilization ratio or credit utilization rate.
+(Also referred to as balance-to-limit ratio or debt-to-credit ratio.)
+Your credit utilization ratio is a very simple calculation to figure out.

-Start by tallying up all of your debts, then separately tabulate all of your credit limits.
-Then divide the amount of debt by the total credit limits and you have your credit utilization ratio.
+To calculate your credit utilization ratio start by tallying up all of your debts, then separately tabulate all of your credit limits.
+Then, divide the amount of debt by the total credit limits, and that’s how you calculate your credit utilization ratio.

-Remember that credit utilization is calculated using all of your debts spread out across all of your spending limits.
-So when you pay off one credit card, should you automatically close the account?
+It’s calculated using all of your debts spread out across all of your spending limits.

-When talking about how you utilize credit, it’s important to understand the different types of debt you might have on your credit report.
-Revolving debt like credit cards and store cards are weighed more negatively than installment loans such as mortgages, student loans, and auto loans.
+Credit scoring models also factor in the different types of debt you might have on your credit report.
+For example, revolving credit accounts like credit cards and store cards are weighed more negatively than installment loans such as mortgages, student loans, and auto loans.